 The Remuneration Committee determines the annual remuneration and conditions of senior staff, including the Provost and Chief Executive Officer.
 The Remuneration Committee is also responsible for recommending general changes in pay and conditions to the Board.
-The committee did not meet during the year due to there being no increase in senior staff salaries during the period.
+The committee met once during the year.